yyDing1/SCAN-PRM/README.md

 ## Others

-We also provide the synthesis scripts
+We also provide the synthesis scripts of our preliminary study.

 ```bash
 python -m src.eval_prm.main_rollout_eval